 Get Wild With Tel Aviv’s Nightlife

 Tel Aviv has earned its title as the nonstop city for many reasons—in particular its vibrant nightlife scene, which, on any given day of the week, has a glut of bars and clubs for your choosing.
 Around the southern of Rothschild’s leafy Boulevard are a few of the city’s main headliners, including Kuli Alma, a hipster’s paradise blending art, music, and slushy drinks; Teder F.M’s urban courtyard where beer and chef-made pizza are on tap; and The Block, arguably Tel Aviv’s most supreme of venues for the avid clubber.
 If cocktails are more your flavor, look no further than the 1920s-themed speakeasy Bellboy, where the waiters are as spellbinding as the drinks.
+Check out our Tel-Aviv Pub Crawl!
+Let us take you on a fantastic night adventure in some of the best bars in Tel-Aviv.

 Explore the Museums